jkriste/Portfolio-Website/md/music/fine-line.md

 A slower song with a piano as the main melody.
 The lyrics and vocals by Harry are especially powerful on this track.
-The lyrics, "_What if I'm someone I don't want around?_" are especially powerful.
+The lyrics, "_What if I'm someone I don't want around?_" are especially confessional.

 #### She